 - Complete the scholarship application by 11:59 p.m.
 (PST) Monday, April 25, 2022.

 - Scholarship winners will be notified the end of May or early June.
 This will be coordinated with the winning students’ principals.

 Do you have any rising scholars with college-going aspirations?
 Encourage them to apply today.
 For questions about the scholarship application process visit our Frequently Asked Questions HERE.

 For questions about the NHA CollegeBound™ Scholarship program email Leah Nixon at firstname.lastname@example.org or call (616) 929-1391.

-South Arbor Charter Academy and Greensboro Academy are part of NHA, a charter school management company in Grand Rapids, Mich. with 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+South Arbor Charter Academy and Greensboro Academy are part of NHA, a charter school management company in Grand Rapids, Mich. with over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.